Bogie: Railway

-The bogie was invented independently in the UK and USA to solve different problems.
+The bogie was independently invented in the UK and the USA to address different problems.
 The first locomotive with a bogie was built by UK engineer William Chapman in 1812.
-However there was no great demand because railroads in the UK at the time tended to be very straight which English engineers saw as the most efficient way get between two points.
-In the USA the terrain was more challenging and curved lines were a necessity.
+However, there was no great demand because railroads in the UK at the time tended to be very straight, which British engineers saw as the most efficient way to get between two points.
+In the USA, the terrain was more challenging, and curved lines were a necessity.
 The bogie was first used in America for horse-drawn wagons on the Quincy Granite Railroad in 1829.
 The first successful locomotive with a bogie to guide the locomotive into curves while also supporting the smokebox was built by John B. Jervis in 1831.
-In 1834, the American Ross Winans independently patented a bogie configuration for the rail car (passenger or cargo), allowing cars that had no practical limit in length, since he had two bogies, each with two-axles, each mounted at opposite ends of the car, on a swivel attached to the undercarriage.
-This led to a whole new form of rail car that likes of which are recognizable today, they are long cars, not the short stagecoach cars (example) which were initially required to keep the distance between axles short.
+In 1834, the American Ross Winans independently patented a bogie configuration for the rail car (passenger or cargo), allowing cars that had no practical limit in length, since he had two bogies, each with two axles, each mounted at opposite ends of the car, on a swivel attached to the undercarriage.
+This led to a whole new form of rail car that, like those of which are recognizable today, are long cars, not the short stagecoach cars (example) which were initially required to keep the distance between axles short.
 These long cars carry more weight because the eight wheels distribute the load, smooth out the ride due to the independent suspension, and reduce friction on curves.
-The B&O railroad, who Winans contracted with, was the first to adopt bogie rail cars in the 1830s.
+The B&O railroad, with which Winans contracted, was the first to adopt bogie rail cars in the 1830s.
 It took a while for the "American" style car to catch on in England.
 The first use of bogie coaches in Britain was in 1872 by the Festiniog Railway.
-The first standard gauge British railway to build coaches with bogies, instead of rigidly mounted axles, was the Midland Railway in 1874.
+The first standard-gauge British railway to build coaches with bogies, instead of rigidly mounted axles, was the Midland Railway in 1874.